Events can be sent to and from devices on the Medium One platform using MQTT.

-Important Note: client_id is part the MQTT protocol.
-It’s required to be a unique string (up 32 characters).
+client_id: unique string up to 32 characters.
 Most MQTT clients generate a unique ID.
-If your MQTT client does not generate a unique MQTT ID (ie. using Arduino, we’ll need to supply a unique client_id).
-We recommend using your username: /
+If your MQTT client does not generate a unique MQTT ID, we recommend using your username:

 Note: There are no formal controls for groups or device IDs, which groups a device should listen to are up to you.
 Nothing prevents a dishwasher from listening to the microwave group, and nothing prevents device A from sending messages as device B or listening to messages for device B.

 project_mqtt: can be found at the Project MQTT ID page